mok0230/mockchain/README.md

 main.sh
 ```

-Follow the prompts to choose how many miners to spin up and execute transactions.
+Follow the prompts on the command line interface.

 ## Architecture